holoviz/param/doc/upgrade_guide.md

 #### `instance.param.watchers` value changed

-`instance.param.watchers` no longer returns the transient watchers state, that isn't very useful, but instead returns what you would expect, i.e. a dictionary of the watchers set up on this instance, which you could previously get from the now deprecated `instance._param_watchers`:
+`instance.param.watchers` no longer returns the transient watchers state, which was never very useful, and now instead returns what you would expect, i.e. a dictionary of the watchers set up on this instance.
+To access that dictionary previously, you would have had to access the private attribute `instance._param_watchers`, which is now deprecated and was never intended to be public API:

 ```python
 class A(param.Parameterized):